datacommonsorg/data/scripts/covid19indiaORG/README.md

 #### State

-This is further broken down into District.
+Each State is further broken down into District.

 ## Import Artifacts